Sears Holdings Reports Second Quarter 2014 Results

-- Increased sales from Shop Your Way members in Sears Full-line and Kmart stores to 72%, up from 58% during the fourth quarter last year, and 69%, up from 59% for the full year
+- Sales to Shop Your Way members in Sears Full-line and Kmart stores increased to 74% of eligible sales, up from 68% during the first quarter last year;

 - Online and multi-channel sales grew 26% over the prior year second quarter and 22% over the prior year first half;